0x3639/zenon-monitoring/grafana/README.md

-This directory contains Grafana dashboards that can be used to monitor an Avalanche node, and a script, `monitoring-installer.sh`, that downloads and installs the dashboards.
-See tutorial [here.](https://docs.avax.network/nodes/maintain/setting-up-node-monitoring)
+This directory contains Grafana dashboards that can be used to monitor an Zenon node, and a script, `monitoring-installer.sh`, that downloads and installs the dashboards.
+See tutorial [TO DO]